Arnold Hills

-Arnold Frank Hills (12 March 1857 – 7 March 1927) was an English businessman, sportsman, philanthropist, and promoter of vegetarianism.
+Arnold Frank Hills (12 March 1857 – 7 March 1927) was an English businessman, sportsman, philanthropist, and activist.
+He notably made an appearance for the England national football team in 1879.
+Hills was an advocate for temperance and vegetarianism, serving as president of the London Vegetarian Society and Vegetarian Federal Union.

 Biography

+Early life

-Hills was born in Denmark Hill, Surrey, son of a manufacturing chemist.
+Hills was born in Denmark Hill, Surrey, the son of a manufacturing chemist.

+Sports career

-Arnold Hills was also a keen sportsman who was the English mile (1878) and three-mile champion (1879), and in his youth had played football and cricket (he was Captain of the 1st XI) for his school team Harrow.
+Arnold Hills was also a keen sportsman, who was the British mile champion, winning the 1878 AAC Championships title and the three-mile champion in 1879.

+In his youth had played football and cricket (he was Captain of the 1st XI) for his school team Harrow.
 After leaving Harrow he attended University College, Oxford, where he earned the degree of B.A.
 (1880) and two football blues.
 He appeared as a forward for Oxford University as they finished runners-up in the 1877 FA Cup Final against Wanderers.

 He continued to play as an amateur for Old Harrovians after he left, even winning a Corinthian's Cap whilst there; for England, against Scotland on 5 April 1879 at the Kennington Oval, when England won 5–4.

+Business career

-In addition to his vegetarian activism, Hills was Managing Director of the Thames Iron Works, a large shipbuilding business in London which had existed since 1846.
+Hills was Managing Director of the Thames Iron Works, a large shipbuilding business in London which had existed since 1846.
 He chose to live for five years among his workers in a small house in the East India Dock Road in Canning Town and organised recreational centres for them.
 However, he caused some bitterness when there was a strike over poor pay and working conditions by employing 'black' labour.
-Considering his philanthropy, it must have been a situation that troubled him greatly.

 In the summer of 1895 Hills, along with Dave Taylor, helped found Thames Ironworks F.C., who later became West Ham United.
 He believed that his own local community should have its own football team and financially supported the football club until April 1900, when after increasing disagreements with West Ham's board members over the pursuit of 'professionalism', he broke formal ties with the club and the Thames Ironworks.

 Hills proposed a West Ham as a limited company and became the major shareholder, and encouraged business associates, family and his workmen to invest, promising to buy one share for every one sold to the public.
 He rented the Memorial Grounds to the club at very favourable terms.
 Hills told the new directors he would not interfere in the running of the club and was true to his word and despite being by far the largest single shareholder never attended an AGM, ask to address a meeting or present any demands or suggestions.